nayefahmad/overdose-crisis-data-viz/README.md

 The project is based on the work of a research team led by Dr. Jane Buxton, Professor of the School of Population and Public Health, University of British Columbia (UBC) and Medical Director of Harm Reduction, BC Centre for Disease Control.
 The research team conducted the literature search, data extraction, and data analysis.

-The resuls of the work can be explored on [this interactive website](https://meenrz.shinyapps.io/overdose-crisis-data-viz_shiny-app/_w_b9597691/_w_2401cab7/).
-The code for building the interactive visualization is hosted in a separate repository, [here](https://github.com/nayefahmad/overdose-crisis-data-viz_shiny-app)
+The results of the work can be explored on [this interactive website](https://meenrz.shinyapps.io/overdose-crisis-data-viz_shiny-app/_w_b9597691/_w_2401cab7/).
+The code for building the interactive visualization is hosted in a separate repository, [here](https://github.com/nayefahmad/overdose-crisis-data-viz_shiny-app).

 ## Repository structure
 1. **data**: this folder contains the original data collected by the research team